-E. Observation/Volunteer/Paid Work Experience
+F. Observation/Volunteer/Paid Work Experience

-- Students are required to complete a total of 60 hours of observation/volunteer/paid work experience in three different settings under the supervision of a PT or PTA within five years prior to application to the PTA Program.
-20 hours are required in an outpatient setting, 20 hours are required in an in-patient/hospital setting and 20 hours are required in third setting of the student's choosing.
-Students are advised to begin their Observation/Volunteer/Paid Work Experience hours while working on their academic application requirements.
-All 60 hours must be completed at the time of application. - Students need to have the supervising PT/PTA during the observation hours complete the Observation Evaluation of Physical Therapist Assistant Applicant Form.
+- Students are required to complete a total of 30 hours of observation/volunteer/paid work experience in two different settings under the supervision of a PT or PTA, with a minimum of 10 hours at each location, within five years prior to application to the PTA Program.
+(I.e., Students can do 15 hours in one and 15 hours in another, or 20 in one and 10 in another, but NOT 28 in one and 2 in another). - Type of facility for observation is not being mandated, but students are required to observe a PT or PTA.
+(Not an Athletic Trainer, Occupational Therapist, or other type of exercise specialist.) - Options for observation sites are out-patient clinics, hospitals, long-term care/nursing homes, home health, pediatric settings and school systems.
+If a facility has more than one setting, the student may complete all 30 hours at the one facility, as long as they observe/volunteer/work in different settings within that facility. - Students are advised to begin their Observation/Volunteer/Paid Work Experience hours while working on their academic application requirements.
+All 30 hours must be completed at the time of application. - Students need to have the supervising PT/PTA during the observation hours complete the Observation Evaluation of Physical Therapist Assistant Applicant Form.
 It is the student's responsibility to make sure the form gets completed.
 The individual completing the form should enclose the completed form in an envelope from the facility, sealed and signed across the seal.
-Students must submit a Student Observation Form from each of the three observation setting with the application.
+Students must submit a Student Observation Form from both of the observation setting with the application.

-- The Observation/Volunteer/Paid Work Experience Form attesting to completion of the minimum number of hours must be submitted with the application. - The Observation Evaluation of Physical Therapist Assistant Applicant Form from each of the three observation settings must be submitted with the application.
+- The Observation/Volunteer/Paid Work Experience Form attesting to completion of the minimum number of hours must be submitted with the application. - •The Observation Evaluation of Physical Therapist Assistant Applicant Form from both of the two observation settings must be submitted with the application.
 Form is to be submitted in a sealed envelope from the facility with the evaluator's signature across the seal.